 East of Santiago Park, behind the church, is what looks like a row of small storage units in a building along the street.
 Each front with a roll up garage door over each shop.
 Wookiee Monchis opens at 5 p.m. but it's Mexico.
 5 p.m. is more likely the time the people who run to the shop get there, not the time it actually opens.
 We walked by around 5:30 and the lights were on, but the door was still down.

 We walked around for a bit and strolled by again a little closer to 6.
 Success, the door was being rolled up and we strolled in.
 The walls were brick (or was it faux brick?
 I couldn't tell) and a television blared an old episode of Dragonball Z. Old arcade games flickered against a wall next to a small display case filled with Marvel superhero toys and anime toys mixed together.

-We sat ourselves in a booth that slid on the floor as soon as our butts hit it.
+We sat ourselves in a booth that slid around on the floor as soon as our butts hit it.
 The staff of two approached our table, asked if we spoke Spanish, to which I shrugged and told them I was learning and my Spanish was poor.
 One of the men beamed and said it would be a great opportunity for him to practice his English.
 So, between the two of us, we worked back and forth, my limited Spanish and his already impressive English, to explain the different things on the menu for Angie who speaks no Spanish.

 |My waffle burger (Scully)|

 I went for the waffle burger (Scully) and Angie had the waffles and chicken (Kashyyyk) and we were not disappointed at all.
 It was such a fun time and I wished we had some of our other friends along who really would have enjoyed it all.

 A beautiful night in Mérida in a crazy themed restaurant a bit off the beaten path.
 I love it.